DavidAnson/markdownlint-cli2/README.md

 - Shells that expand globs do not support negated patterns (!node_modules); quoting is required here
 - Some UNIX shells parse exclamation (!) in double-quotes; hashtag (#) is recommended in these cases
 - The path separator is forward slash (/) on all platforms; backslash (\) is automatically converted
+- On any platform, passing the parameter "--" causes all remaining parameters to be treated literally

 The most compatible syntax for cross-platform support:
 $ markdownlint-cli2 "**/*.md" "#node_modules"